material-components/material-components-web-react/packages/list/README.md

 You can use the `singleSelection` Boolean prop for `List` to allow for selection of list items.
 You can also set the `selectedIndex` of the list programmatically.

+> _NOTE_: If you are inserting or removing list items, you must update the `selectedIndex` accordingly.

 ```js
 class MyApp extends React.Component {
   state = {